csimpkins/python-course/slides/modules-programs.md

     leftleg()
     rightleg()
     # Pause so the user can see the drawing before exiting.
-    input(’Press any key to exit.’)
+    input('Press any key to exit.')
 ```

 This makes the module a runnable Python program.
-It’s similar to the main function or method from some other programming languages.
+It's similar to the main function or method from some other programming languages.
 With it we can import the file as a module to use its functions (or objects or variables), or run it from the command line.

 # Shebang!